yashsinha1611/sfdocs_Build_AI/docs/Tracing/java/log_correlation.md

 **Example:**

-when an error occurs in an application, SnappyFlow APM captures the error stack trace and links it to the relevant transaction or span.
+when an error occurs in your application, SnappyFlow's trace agent captures the error stack trace and links it to the relevant transaction or span.
 This provides context around the error and helps developers understand which part of the application was responsible for the error.

+## Enable Log Correlation

 ### Configuration